hwadaejongju - Jirisan Ridge traverse 화대종주

 The highlight came shortly after: Chotdaebong (촛대봉).
 Giant rocks jutted from the ridge, perfect for scrambling and taking in the views.
 We lingered there, snapping endless photos and soaking it in.
 I think this may have been my favorite section of the entire ridge.

 Because of the weather and the constant photo stops, progress was slow.
 But it didn’t matter.
-Hiking with Yejin turned the day into a mix of laughter, rest breaks, and even a bit of language exchange — I taught her some English nature words, and she taught me Korean equivalent.
+Hiking with Yejin turned the day into a mix of laughter, rest breaks, and even a bit of language exchange — I taught her some English nature words, and she taught me the Korean equivalent.

 By evening we reached Jangteomok Shelter, notorious for its narrow sleeping slots and smelly outhouses.
 But it also has the best sunset views on the ridge, and that night’s was magical - golden light spilling over peaks in both directions.
 We couldn’t have asked for a better ending to Day 2.